tiadal/pro-students.de/README.md

 * To install necessary packages for the build and watch steps, run `npm install` once from within the root of this repository
 * Afterwards, you can build webpages (i.e. assemble development html files with their partials) using `npm run build`
 * In addition, you can start browsersync for easier development and testing using `npm run watch`

+## Note regarding copyrights

+All illustrations, icons and images used on this website are sourced from undraw and unsplash and are licensed as free to use without crediting the author.
+As such, no credits are necessary on the webpages.